huggingface/blog/audio-datasets.md

 </figure>

-At the time of writing, there are 77 speech recognition datasets and 28 audio classification datasets on the Hub, with these numbers ever increaasing.
+At the time of writing, there are 77 speech recognition datasets and 28 audio classification datasets on the Hub, with these numbers ever-increasing.
 You can select any one of these datasets to suit your needs.
 Let's check out the first speech recognition result.
 Clicking on [`common_voice`](https://huggingface.co/datasets/common_voice) brings up the dataset card: